notthetup/blog/_posts/2007-01-10-iphone-the-jack-of-all-trades.md

 ---
-title: iPhone.
-The Jack of all trades.
+title: "iPhone - The Jack of all trades"
 categories:
  - Tech
 ---

-Yay!!
+Yay!
 Bangwagon.
 Let me jump on it.

 So the long awaited [iPhone][0] is out.
 The last post will give you a clue as to how I found out about it.
-Let me start by saying, I was only reading the Engadget coverage, and boy was I excited!!!!
+Let me start by saying, I was only reading the Engadget coverage, and boy was I excited!!
 Apple knows how to create that insane excitement among people.

 ![](http://www.engadget.com/media/2007/01/dsc_0182.jpg)